ms/buildtogether.tech/src/conclusion.md

 ---

-We have come a long way since we talked about crunch mode and how to run a meeting in <a section="important"/>.
+We have come a long way since we talked about crunch mode and how to run a meeting in [% x important %].
 Using feature branches, triaging issues, designing software so that it can be tested---good developers do all of these things, and learning how to do them yourself will help you get more done in less time and with less pain.